sepro/LSTrAP/README.md

 LSTrAP in the folder **helper**.
 Furthermore, it is recommended to remove splice variants from the GFF3 files, a script to do that is included there as well.
 Detailed instructions for each script provided to obtain and prepare data can be found [here](docs/helper.md)

-## Running LSTrAP

-Once properly configured for your system and data, LSTrAP can be run using a single simple command (that should be executed on the head node)

-    ./run.py config.ini data.ini

-Options to enable InterProScan and/or OrthoFinder or to skip certain steps of the pipeline are included, use the command below for more info

-    ./run.py -h

 ## Quality report